Equal-spin and opposite-spin density-density correlations in the BCS-BEC crossover: Gauge Symmetry, Pauli Exclusion Principle, Wick's Theorem and Experiments

-\textit{Conclusions:} In this letter we established fundamental constraints for {\it spin}-dependent density-density correlations, irrespective of temperature, interactions, dimensionality and mass or population status of Fermi {\it spin}-mixtures.
-Those arise from fundamental requirements only, that are the Pauli-principle and the necessity of gauge invariance of density-density correlations.
-After this we presented a physical interpretation for the arising constraints by comparing with Wick's theorem.
-As an example, we then investigated the {\it spin}-dependent density-density correlations of a Fermi \textit{spin}-mixture in 2D and at $T=0$.
-In particular we focused on interaction strengths accessible in recent $^6$Li experiments~\cite{Yefsah-2025-3}.
-With this we demonstrated, that two-particle irreducible contributions are responsible for the differences between saddle-point and fluctuation approaches.
-Those irreducible terms slow down the reduction of {\it Pauli hole's} width with increasing interactions in comparison to saddle-point results; they are responsible for the emergence of a minimum in the opposite-{\it spin} density-density correlations, which is absent in saddle-point theories, in agreement with recent experimental investigations~\cite{Yefsah-2025-3}.
+\textit{Conclusions:} We developed a general theory of {\it spin}-dependent density-density correlations, that is valid for any temperature, interactions, dimensions and mass or population status of Fermi {\it spin}-mixtures.
+We used gauge invariance and the Pauli principle to establish constraints on the {\it spin}-dependent density-density correlations that are consistent with the fluctuation-dissipation and Wick's theorem.
+As an example, we studied the {\it spin}-dependent density-density correlations from the BCS to the Bose regime in two dimensions at zero temperature, inspired by experiments in $^6{\rm Li}$~\cite{Yefsah-2025-3}.
+We showed that two-particle irreducible contributions, such as, collective excitations, many-particle scattering, and vertex corrections are responsible for the differences between saddle-point and fluctuation approaches.
+Two-particle irreducible terms slow down the closing of the {\it Pauli hole} with increasing interactions when compared to saddle-point results; they are also responsible for the minimum in the opposite-{\it spin} density-density correlations, which is absent for saddle-point theories, in agreement with recent experiments~\cite{Yefsah-2025-3}.

 As an outlook, we will perform calculations at finite temperatures, which are technically more challenging, because it is necessary to handle branch cuts and poles (collective excitations) of the correlation function with the additional complication of including vortices and antivortices in two-dimensions.